jundalisay/spblist/content/en/material/fallacies/einstein-trap.md

 Speed is the amount of space covered per unit of time.
 So if you declare speed to be constant, then you must also declare space and time to be changeable*.

-> *This is why General Relativity leads to arbitrary make-your-own spacetimes like Godel, Taub-Nut, De Sitter, etc. depending on the fantasy of the physicist and not depending on Nature.
+{{< n n="*This is why General Relativity leads to arbitrary make-your-own spacetimes like Godel, Taub-Nut, De Sitter, etc. depending on the fantasy of the physicist and not depending on Nature.
 In effect, this turns the physicist as a god who uses math as the language of his arbitrary mental movements.
-He relies on the fact that advanced math (plotting complex mental movements) cannot be understood by most humans who only have ordinary mental movements.
+He relies on the fact that advanced math (plotting complex mental movements) cannot be understood by most humans who only have ordinary mental movements." >}}

 To Einstein, the cause of this change is gravity.
 He then builds on Newton's mistake of assigning the cause of this gravity to matter**.
 This then leads to the idea of spacetime being a fabric that is bendable by matter.

-> **Newton defined mass as the quantity of matter in a body
+{{< n n="**Newton defined mass as the quantity of matter in a body" >}}